 • Travel opportunities for small teams to attend national conferences, visit leaders at other institutions, or capture the latest developments in the field and bring back innovative ideas and approaches for use at Colgate.

 • Visits to Colgate by distinguished scholars for campus lectures and faculty/student interactions.
-The scholars would ideally visit Hamilton for multiple days and engage in conversations with Colgate faculty, staff, and students to allow for interactions that significantly impact idea-sharing, scholarship, and/or teaching in fields related to mind, brain, or behavior.
+The scholars would ideally visit Hamilton for multiple days and engage in conversations with Colgate faculty, staff, and students to allow for interactions that significantly impact idea-sharing, scholarship, and/or teaching in fields related to mind, brain, and behavior.

 How to Apply